 Second, while we knew we would be eating plenty of seafood in coast-heavy Portugal, we weren’t expecting to eat bones!
 Tinned sardines, a staple of Portuguese cuisine, were served with bones in them–granted, the bones were so small and thin we could barely tell we were there, but it was an interesting experience all the same!

-The most important advice we can give before coming on the Campo de Ourique food tour?
+The most important advice we can give before coming on the Campo de Ourique food tour and exploring what to eat and drink in Lisbon?
 Don’t eat breakfast beforehand (okay, maybe coffee–we may or may not have downed a couple of espressos each before the 10:30am start time due to our jetlag), and don’t plan on lunch after!

 Like most food tours we have been on around the world, you’ll leave this one completely full, which is a very satisfying experience after filling up on such a wide variety of foods.